How to Fix Windows Update Error 0x800705b4 (8 Methods)

 #3.
 Reset the SoftwareDistribution Folder

-This is the single most reliable fix and the one that worked for us when the troubleshooter couldn’t.
+This is the single most reliable fix when the troubleshooter can’t clear the error.
 The folder holds every downloaded update payload, and a half-written file there will block every retry.

 #Repair System Files and Services